Soldie/braiins-os-Linus-Miner-BITCOIN/docs/index.md

 ## Booting the device from SD card
 - Unmount the SD card
-- Adjust jumper to boot from SD card (instead of flash memory):
+- Adjust jumper to boot from SD card (instead of NAND memory):
    - [Antminer S9](s9)
    - [Dragon Mint T1](dm1)
-- Insert it into the device and start the device.
-You should see a login screen shortly.
+- Insert it into the device, start the device.
+- After a moment, you should be able to access braiins OS interface on device IP address.

-# Migrating from factory firmware to Braiins OS
+# Method 2: Migrating from factory firmware to braiins OS

 Once the SD card works, it is very safe to attempt flashing the built-in flash memory as there will always be a way to recover the factory firmware.
 Follow the steps below.
-The tool creates a backup of the original firmware in the ```backup``` folder
+The tool creates a backup of the original firmware in the ```backup``` folder.
+It is important to **keep the backup safe** to resolve any potential future issues.

 Below are steps to replace original factory firmware with braiins OS.
-The tool attempts to login to the machine via ssh, therefore you maybe prompted for a password.
+The tool attempts to login to the machine via SSH, therefore you maybe prompted for a password.

 ```bash
 cd braiins-os-firmware_am1-s9-latest/factory-transition